 Due to the overwhelming evidence we had to support our claim that the fossil bed is anything but “almost totally removed“, we agreed to the investigation.

 The investigation was led by Niall Corbet, an Operations Manager (right).
 He would be investigating the extent/size of the fossil bed at Birk Knowes.
-To help carry this out he invited two reviewers independent of SNH to look at the report which was written as a result of the survey carried out by the National Museums of Scotland; the NMS report.
+To help carry this out he invited two reviewers independent of SNH to look at the NMS report; written as a result of the NMS survey of Birk Knowes.

 The two reviewers were Nick Fraser, Keeper of Natural Sciences at the National Museums of Scotland and Jonathan Larwood, Senior Specialist of Geology and Palaeontology from Natural England.